infonl/info-techradar/radar/2023-08-01/react-native.md

 The combination of React Native, Expo, and CodePush offers several significant advantages:

-- **Code Reuse & Cost-Effectiveness**: React Native allows for maintaining a single codebase for both iOS and Android platforms-and-operations, promoting cost and time efficiency.
+- **Code Reuse & Cost-Effectiveness**: React Native allows for maintaining a single codebase for both iOS and Android platforms, promoting cost and time efficiency.

 - **Community and Support**: React Native has strong community support, which Expo enhances by providing a managed environment, thus reducing setup and maintenance overhead.